robguderian/cs-tech-primer/docs/language_bootcamp/go/README.md

 Structs work like you'd expect from other languages.
-You declare them with the keywords `type` and `struct` in the form `type stuctName struct`, where structName is the name of the struct you wish you create.
+You declare them with the keywords `type` and `struct` in the form `type stuctName struct`, where structName is the name of the struct you wish to create.
 You can then specify the fields within it in curly brackets:

 ```go